klogging/klogging.io/docs/configuration/dsl.md

 }
 ```

-A scenario for appending a configuration is where the code defines a custom [renderer](../concepts/rendering)
+One scenario for appending a configuration is where the code defines a custom [renderer](../concepts/rendering)
 or [sender](../concepts/sending).

 ```kotlin